izaakm/fundamentals-hpc/docs/git.md

 # others ???

-# GitHub
+# GitHub for personal use

-You've already got a repo, let's put that on GitHub.
+## You've already got a repo, let's put that on GitHub

 1. Go to github.com or github.utk.edu (???)
 1. Create a new repository